Braginskii Viscosity in Cosmological Simulations of Galaxy Clusters: Implementation, Validation, and First Application: Introduction

 Cosmological simulations offer the opportunity to assess viscous effects on cluster scales.
 Several works have focused on the generation of turbulence in the course of structure formation \citep{Dolag_2005, Iapichino_2008, Lau_2009, Vazza_2012, Iapichino_2017, Groth_2025}, on the role of AGN feedback in regulating the cooling and heating balance in cluster cores \citep{Sijacki_2007, Battaglia_2010, Gaspari_2011}, and on the amplification and distribution of magnetic fields during cluster assembly \citep{Dolag_2009, Vazza_2018, Steinwandel_2022, Steinwandel_2024, Tevlin_2025}.
 However, none of them included viscosity in their formulations. \citet{Marin-Gilabert_2024} studied the effects of isotropic viscosity in cosmological simulations, finding that isotropic viscosity leads to the suppression of small-scale turbulence and modifies the thermal structure of the ICM.
 To date, no cosmological-scale simulation has yet included anisotropic (Braginskii) viscosity, leaving open the question of how anisotropic momentum transport affects the evolution of galaxy clusters.

 In this paper, we present the first implementation of Braginskii viscosity within the SPH framework of \textsc{OpenGadget3}.
 We validate our method using the benchmark suite established by \citet{Berlok_2019}, and we subsequently apply it to cosmological simulations of galaxy cluster formation.
-This approach allows us to assess for the first time the effects of anisotropic viscosity on the structure and evolution of ICMs in a fully cosmological context.
+This approach allows us to demonstrate, for the first time, that Braginskii viscosity can be evolved self-consistently in cosmological SPH simulations of galaxy-cluster formation.

-The goal of this paper is not only to describe the Braginskii viscosity implementation and the robustness of the scheme, but also to show the capability of the code in simulating galaxy cluster simulations in a cosmological context.
+The goal of this paper is not only to describe the Braginskii viscosity implementation and the robustness of the scheme, but also to show the capability of the code to model galaxy clusters in a cosmological context.
 Future work will undertake a detailed physical analysis of the effects of Braginskii viscosity in the ICM from cosmological simulations.

 The paper is structured as follows.
 In \S \ref{sec:methods}, we introduce the theory of weakly collisional plasmas and the implementation in \textsc{OpenGadget3}. \S \ref{sec:tests_results} shows the different tests performed and the results obtained.
 In \S \ref{sec:cosmo_sims} we show the results of a cosmological simulation including Braginskii viscosity.
 Finally, we discuss the results obtained and the conclusions in \S \ref{sec:conclusions}.